thatting/thomas-hatting-robotic-inference/README.md

 # Project Robotic Inference - Thomas Hatting

-The enclose code and documentation is covered by an MIT License.
+The enclosed code and documentation is covered by an MIT License.

 See also Udacity's Honor Code below: